-25. Will be the impact of technology on commercial litigation in your jurisdiction in the next 5 years?
+25. What, in your opinion, will be the impact of technology on commercial litigation in the next five years?

 Over the last years, most cantons have introduced the possibility of electronic communication with the courts via accredited, confidential platforms.
 In practice, however, this option does not seem to be used very widely.
 We expect that in the next years, growing experience with the new options (and a noticeable growing tendency of law offices and courts to switch to an electronic filing system) will lead to an increase of electronic communication between the courts and the parties.